Papel people

-Papels also known as Moium, Oium, Papei, Pepel or Pelels, are an ethnic group primarily located in Guinea Bissau, though are also found in Casamance (Senegal) and Guinea.
-Their population in Guinea Bissau is about 183,000, with 9,000 living outside of the country.
+Papels, also known as Moium, Oium, Papei, Pepel or Pelels, are an ethnic group primarily located in Guinea-Bissau, though are also found in Casamance (Senegal) and Guinea.
+Their population in Guinea-Bissau is about 183,000, with 9,000 living outside of the country.
 They traditionally engaged in hunting and agriculture.

 History

 Origins

 According to oral history, a man named Mecau, the son of a king from the Kingdom of Quinara on the south of the river Geba, arrived at Bissau on one of his hunting trips.
 He opted to reside there due to its fertile soil and established a kingdom.
 From Quinara he brought his pregnant sister Punguenhum and his six wives: Intende, Djokom, Mala, Intsoma, Kliker and Intchipolo.
-Mecau invited other subjects from his fathers kingdom to settle the area of Bissau alongside him.
+Mecau invited other subjects from his father's kingdom to settle the area of Bissau alongside him.
 From his sister and six wives seven main Papel clans arose.